AlyceBrady/ramp/README.md

     and then restarting the web server.
 For example, on a Debian or Ubuntu system you would do the following using `sudo`:

-    > Copy `rampdemo.conf` to `/etc/apache2/sites-available`.
+    - Copy `installation/rampdemo.conf` to `/etc/apache2/sites-available`.
-      Edit the `rampdemo.conf` copy in the `sites-available` directory to set an appropriate ServerAdmin, ServerName and DocumentRoot.
+    - Edit the `rampdemo.conf` copy in the `sites-available` directory to set an appropriate ServerAdmin, ServerName and DocumentRoot.
-      Enable the site:  `a2ensite rampdemo`.
+    - Enable the site:  `a2ensite rampdemo`.
-      Restart the apache server (e.g., `service apache2 reload`).
+    - Restart the apache server (_e.g._, `service apache2 reload`).

 1. Set up the `ramp_demo` database:

-    > Go to the `installation/RampDemoSetup` subdirectory.
+    - Go to the `installation/RampDemoSetup` subdirectory.
-      Copy createRampDemoMysqlAccts.sql (e.g., to createMysqlAccts.sql)
+    - Copy createRampDemoMysqlAccts.sql (_e.g._, to createMysqlAccts.sql)
         and make sure the file is readable only to you.
 Edit it and change the DBA and Ramp Demo usernames and passwords (or _at least_ the passwords) to provide the most basic security.
-      Go into `mysql` as root and read in the new file and `setupRampDemoDB.sql`:
+    - Go into `mysql` as root and read in the new file and `setupRampDemoDB.sql`:

             SOURCE createMysqlAccts.sql;
             SOURCE setupRampDemoDB.sql;